folbert/fewbricks/docs/getting-started.md

 In the admin-area, you should now see new post types "Fewbricks Demo Pages Type 1" and "Fewbricks Demo pages Type 2".
 This is because Fewbricks comes with a bunch of demo code for you to use as you want.

+### Running demo code
+If this is your first time running Fewbricks2, you may want to check out the demo code to see what you can do with it .
+In the fewbricks-folder in plugins, you will find a folder named "demo".
+Copy that folder to, for example, your themes folder.
+Then require the init.php-file

 @todo Describe action fewbricks/init